 3. Social networks

 Keeping an eye on what’s going on in social media is also really helpful, especially if you’re looking for real people you can start networking or collaborating with.
 Word of mouth is always the best way to stay updated!
+To get a more in-depth insight into podcast communities, take a look at our recent blog.

 As a first step, consider following these groups: